By Richard Brown – Editor, EntreMundos

 Garifuna culture is accessible to tourists.
 Several community-based organizations are trying to encourage tourists to come to Livingston (La Buga, in Garifuna) to diversify the local economy beyond fishing, plantation work, and remittances from the US.
 The place has a lot to offer.

 Livingston has incredible music, from the irresistible beats of the beach-side disco to its street music.
-And the dance tradition is ridiculous.
+And the dance tradition is insane.
 Try dancing with Blanca, an instructor who offers classes and runs a homey bar with Rastafari murals, and she will burn you with pretty much every part of her body, but especially her hips.
 The dance style is frenetic and physical, influenced by Afro-Caribbean rituals for communing with spirits.
 Blanca’s bar is open all day and it, like the town, is relaxed; kids and chickens feel right at home.

 Even the street vendors have a different rhythm.
 Henry, a local who runs a street stand selling jewelry and guifitti, lives off of what tourists buy from him.
-When we asked to buy on a Sunday, though, he told us “No way, it’s time to hang with my family,” and pointed us to another vendor.
-(Guifitti is a collection of spices, seeds, and twigs that’s soaked in white rum to create a traditional spirit that’s known as a powerful aphrodisiac and a cure for all sorts of ailments.
+When we asked to buy on a Sunday, though, he told us “No way, it’s time to hang with my family,” and he pointed us to another vendor.
+(Guifitti is a collection of spices, seeds, and twigs soaked in white rum to create a traditional spirit that’s known as a powerful aphrodisiac and a cure for all sorts of ailments.
 Its flavor usually carries notes of anis.
 Since it’s a blend of over 20 different ingredients, each bottle, which can be refilled for years, is unique.)

 Near Blanca’s bar is Las Tres Garifunas, a restaurant run by Raquel Alvarez and small collective of women who offer fascinating tours and cooking classes.
 Livingston’s food should be world famous.
-Its signature dish, a seafood soup called tapado, has a bombastic but mellow flavor that is more than the sum of its considerable and supremely fresh parts: crab (whole or halved), an ocean fish like colorado or bonito (whole, mouth and eyes open), shrimp (head: on), and yucca or plantain stewed in a slightly sweet coconut milk and spice blend.
+Its signature dish, a seafood soup called tapado, has a bombastic but mellow flavor that becomes far more than the sum of its considerable and supremely fresh parts: crab (whole or halved), an ocean fish like colorado or bonito (whole, mouth and eyes open), shrimp (head: on), and yucca or plantain stewed in a slightly sweet coconut milk and spice blend.

-Livingston’s beaches aren’t what they used to be.
-Locals explain that sea level rise has cropped them to a fraction of their former length.
-They’re also covered in plastic debris from all over the world brought by ocean currents and the cargo ships that dock in nearby Puerto Barrios.
-But next to Livingston are the extraordinary Siete Altares cascades.
+You’ll appreciate this on your walk to the extraordinary Siete Altares river system.
 A short hike along a river through tropical forest, home to an incredible diversity of birdlife, leads to blue-green pools fed by waterfalls.
-Not much further along are forest altars where Garifuna and q’eqchí shamans practice ancient ceremony.
+Not much further along are forest altars where Garifuna and q’eqchi’ shamans practice ancient ceremony.